 Canoeing is a popular water activity among different age groups.
 It is not difficult to learn how to canoe but one thing canoeists become wary of is capsizing in the water.
 Here we will outline just how easy or hard it is to tip a canoe.

-- How to Avoid Tipping Over
+- How to Avoid Tipping A Canoe

-- What to Do If Your Canoe Tips Over
+- What To Do If Your Canoe Tips Over

-5 Things that causes a canoes to tip over
+5 Things that can tip a canoe